m4ttsch/omscs-notes-notes/computer-networks/content-distribution.md

 With finger tables, every node knows `m` other nodes in the ring, and the distance to the nodes that it knows increases exponentially.

-Let’s construct the finger table for node 10.
+Let's construct the finger table for node 10.

 ![](https://assets.omscs.io/5E9E22A6-66E1-4CCB-A958-696F9A3BB6D0.png)